Demi-urge/menace_sandbox/docs/foresight_tracker.md

 stability changes between stages highlights long‑term decay in the workflow's performance.

-## Cold starts and template curves
+## Cold starts and template trajectories

 Cold‑start mode keeps brand‑new workflows from triggering false volatility signals by seeding them with a baseline ROI curve until enough real data is